ReichtumQian/notes-on-ielts/pages/Fate Stay Night Day1 Part1.md

   happen to me next.
   He came on the day my bandages were taken off and I was able to eat without help.
-  Wrinkled coat and uncombed hair.
+  Wrinkled褶皱的 coat and uncombed蓬乱的 hair.
   The man, a bit younger than the doctor, felt more like a big brother than a father.
   "Hello.
 You must be Shirou-kun."